astillman/RPi-AppsScript-Christmas-Tree/README.md

 Setup

-1. If you haven't already, install the "GPIO" module:
+1. If you haven't already, install the "GPIO" module on your RPi:

 from pi@raspberrypd ~ $